fdraeger/eChessBoard/README.md

 ### Questions
 Stimulating part:
-*  Will the LM384 5W Amp setup be sufficient to start ?
-Frequency issues when dealing with 300kHz ?
-Coil will be around 2 Ohms, is that an issue?
+*  Will the LM384 5W Amp setup be sufficient to start?
+Fmax ~300kHz?
+Coil ~2 Ohms.
 *  What coil inductance aspects should be considered to stimulate the LC element?
-Inductance?
+1mH?
+10mH?
+Does it matter?
 Ideally it is a PCB coil.
 *  How long will a resonace last?
+If it last long enough, we could scan an entire row (8 readings) in one go.

 Reading LC signal:
 *  do we need an amplifier?
 Specs?
 Reference Schematic?